mfkiwl/raisin64-docs/_sources/cpu/isa.rst

    :hspace: 700
    :bits: 64

-A special jump format for large displacement BE, BO, JI, and JALI, the 64J format allows for a full 48-bit displacement/jump, sufficient to cover the entire virtual address space of the Raisin64.
+A special jump format for large displacement BEQ, BEQAL, JI, and JALI, the 64J format allows for a full 48-bit signed displacement/unsigned jump, sufficient to cover the entire virtual address space of the Raisin64.

 32 and 64-bit Unit/Op Table
 +++++++++++++++++++++++++++